 (iv) Only for users who choose to use the MediaStreamer service: IP addresses authorized to use MediaStreamer

 Separately from VPN services, we also provide our optional MediaStreamer service for devices such as Apple TV that do not support VPNs.
-Users who opt into using MediaStreamer can choose to register specific IP addresses that should be authorized to use the service; these IP addresses are only used by ExpressVPN to provide the optional MediaStreamer service and not for any other purpose.
+Users who opt in to using MediaStreamer can choose to register specific IP addresses that should be authorized to use the service; these IP addresses are only used by ExpressVPN to provide the optional MediaStreamer service and not for any other purpose.

-ExpressVPN collects personal information which you provide to us directly through the Site.
+ExpressVPN collects personal information that you provide to us directly through the Site.
 We require that you provide personal information, such as an email address and payment information, in order to establish an ExpressVPN account, and so that we can email you, collect payments from you, and respond to support queries that you initiate.
 The specific information collected varies depending on the payment method you choose.
-To minimize the amount of personal information you submit to us, we recommend that you use bitcoin payments when subscribing to our Service.
+To minimize the amount of personal information you submit to us, we recommend that you use Bitcoin payments when subscribing to our Service.

 ExpressVPN uses your email address for the following reasons:

-- To send emails related to payment transactions;
+- To send emails related to payment transactions.

-- To provide links to our Site, including password reset emails;
+- To provide links to our Site, including password reset emails.

-- To send you updates and announcements;
+- To send you updates and announcements.

-- To communicate with you about your VPN services or respond to your communications;
+- To communicate with you about your VPN services or respond to your communications.

 - To send marketing information, such as ExpressVPN offers, surveys, invitations, and content about other matters in connection with ExpressVPN (“Marketing emails”).
 You may choose to not receive Marketing emails by following the opt-out procedure described in these emails.